vohi/minicoin/minicoin/README.md

 ## Job documentation

+For a list of available jobs, run

+`$ minicoin jobs`

 To see the documentation for a given job, run

-`$ minicoin job-help job`
+`$ minicoin job-help [job]`

+To run a job, invoke

+`$ minicoin run [machines...] [job]`

-The most important jobs are:
+The most important job is:

-`$ minicoin run [machines...] build-qtmodule`
+`$ minicoin run [machines...] build`

+This job builds the local source tree on the listed machines.
+The local source tree can be a toplevel Qt repo, a single Qt module, or a Qt project.
-Builds the Qt submodule in the local directory on the listed machines, using the Qt from the last build of qtbase.
+The Qt toolkit from the last build of qtbase will be used.

-`$ minicoin run [machines...] build-project`

-Build the project in the current working directory on the listed machines, using the Qt that was built last (via the build-qtmodule job).

 # Machines